Getting

 or larger items and in cases where the trader does not accept cards.

-Again, the simplest solution is to use your international credit card
+So again, the simplest solution is to use your international credit

-or debit card.
-You can withdraw money from cash-dispensers (ATMs) in
+Generally speaking, you can withdraw money from cash-dispensers (ATMs)

 France in exactly the same way as you would at home - except that you